Samsomyajit/Samsomyajit.github.io/blogs/pibert_fourier_wavelet_transformer_dialogue.md

 **Noah:** Would random noise make the classification task too easy?

-**John:** It could.
+**Sam:** It could.
 The paper therefore uses more difficult negative examples, including gradient-based adversarial perturbations.
 These hard negatives may look plausible while violating the governing physics in subtle ways.
 The model must learn deeper features of equation consistency rather than simply detecting obvious corruption.

 The combination of MPP and ECP gives PIBERT a useful pretraining curriculum: